jesusfj710/jesusfj710-hugo/content/blog/004_shortcode-svg.en.md

 ## Limitations encountered 🚧

 When I tried to import the SVG directly into the content of the entry, I ran into some problems.
-Más que problemas, eran limitaciones como las siguientes:
+More than problems, they were limitations such as the following:

 * The need to define a background.
 * Limited to a single colour profile.
 You cannot have one for light mode and one for dark mode.